queuebit/queuebit.github.io/_posts/2013-05-24-practice-log.md

 * [Build Podcast 15 - Github](http://build-podcast.com/github/)

-	* **<@tk>**{: .tk} - Pick a ruby project to look through on a regular basis
+  > <i class="icon-check-empty"><span class="unchecked"> - Pick a ruby project to look through on a regular basis</span></i>
   * The `fixed #1` syntax for the commit message to close issues was cool
   * Pull request process
     1. Clone repo
     2. Create branch with new feature
     3. Push branch with new feature back to Github
     4. Create pull request

 * [Google Chrome Developer Tools: 12 Tricks to Develop Quicker](http://www.youtube.com/watch?v=nOEw9iiopwI)